feedmepos/se-take-home-assignment/README.md

 1. Understand the situation and use case.
 You may contact the interviewer for further clarification.
 2. Implement the requirement with your most effective tools.
 3. Complete the requirement and perform your own testing.
-4. Provide any documentation for the part needed.
+4. Provide documentation for the any part that you think is needed.
 5. Commit into your own github and share your repo with the interviewer.
 6. Bring the source code and functioning prototype to the interview session.